NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

-\textbf{\textit{Selection Brushes and Interaction}:} As shown in fig.~\ref{visual_design_1}(a), we superposition multiple interactive radial selection brushes in the same coordinate system as the Cdc42 visualization.
-This facilitates in performing various visual queries on different regions of the membrane.
-The \textit{sensitivity brush} (gray) allows the users to select the regions of the membrane where they want to perform detail parameter sensitivity analysis.
-This brush is linked with the sensitivity visualizations in fig.~\ref{visual_design_1}(c) and (f).
+\textbf{\textit{Selection Brushes and Interaction}:} As shown in \clrr{Fig.~\ref{visual_design_1}(a)}, we \clrr{superimpose} multiple interactive radial selection brushes in the same coordinate system as the Cdc42 visualization.
+This facilitates performing various visual queries on different regions of the membrane.
+The \textit{sensitivity brush} (gray) allows the users to select the regions of the membrane where they want to perform \clrr{detailed} parameter sensitivity analysis.
+This brush is linked with the sensitivity visualizations in \clrr{Fig.~\ref{visual_design_1}(c)} and (f).
 The \textit{maximization brush} (red), selects the region where the users want to maximize the predicted concentration values (Section 5.4).
-On clicking this brush, the corresponding optimal parameter values, computed by the backend surrogate model, are reported in the parameter control bars (fig.~\ref{visual_design_1}(b)).
+On clicking this brush, the corresponding optimal parameter values, computed by the backend surrogate model, are reported in the parameter control bars (\clrr{Fig.~\ref{visual_design_1}(b)}).
 Similarly, the \textit{minimization brush} (blue) selects the region to minimize the predicted values.
 The green circular button at the center performs a logical AND operation of the regions selected by the maximization and minimization brushes.

 \textbf{\textit{Parameter Control Bars}:} Fig.~\ref{visual_design_1}(b) shows the parameter control bar for one of the simulation input parameters.
 The parameter name is followed by an input textbox to enter desired parameter values.
 The sliderbar, immediately below, can also be used to adjust the parameter values.
 The parameter values corresponding to different configuration instances show up in the last bar.
 The value corresponding to currently loaded instance show up in black colored text, whereas, the optimal parameter values recommended by activation maximization, minimization and combined max-min show up as red, blue, and green colored texts respectively.
 Users can click on these texts to adjust the parameter value as well.
-The individual value ranges for the parameters were predetermined and normalized to $[-1, 1]$ by the experts.
-Therefore, the range of the control bars in our system is also set to the same normalized range that the experts are interested in working with.